DS4PS/cpp-523-sum-2020/schedule.md

 <hr>

-**Due Tuesday**
+**Take any time Saturday-Tuesday (May 23-26)**

 This mini-assessment consists of three multiple-choice questions.
-You have thirty minutes to complete from the time you start the assessment.
+You have **30 minutes** to complete the assessment from the time you start the assessment.

 The assessment covers the definition of a regression line, and the concept of sums of squares from the first chapter:

 [Building a regression model](https://ds4ps.org/cpp-523-spr-2020/lectures/caffeine.html)

+This first assessment is not graded.
+All others are worth 2 points each.

 <br>